StakeSquid/ethereum-rpc-docker/docs/howto-arbitrum-archive.md

 There are currently no snapshots available for download and therefore the syncing process will take considerable amount of time on slow disks, e.g. attached network storage form cloud providers is a no go.
 Also the CPU should feature a higth single core speed.

-Sync times are reported to be in the range of 2 weeks on dedicated hardware.
+Sync times are reported to be in the range of 1 week on dedicated hardware.
 The node consists of 2 parts, the classic part and the nitro hardfork.
-The classic part is only required to request archive data for blocks before the hardfork and takes the aformentioned 2 weeks to sync from scratch.
-The nitro histroy is shorter and can be quickly synced within 3 days.
+The classic part is only required to request archive data for blocks before the hardfork and takes the aformentioned 1 weeks to sync from scratch.
+The nitro history is shorter and can be quickly synced within 3 days.

 Install Required Software